justakissaway/dark/documentation/oxycodone.md

 ![](media/warning_danger_of_addiction.gif)

-Ocycodone is an opioid which is chemically similar to codeine.
+Oxcycodone is an opioid which is chemically similar to codeine.

 # get